reasonml/reason-react/docs/tailwind-css.md

 </div>
 ```

-Wouldn't it be nice to get some validation _while_ you're writing React code?
+Wouldn't it be nice to get some validation _while_ you're writing the Tailwind
-Better yet, how about preventing your code from even compiling if your Tailwind
+classes?
+Better yet, how about preventing your code from even compiling if the
 classes aren't correct?
 Well, enter
 [`tailwind-ppx`](https://github.com/dylanirlbeck/tailwind-ppx): a compile-time
 validator for Tailwind CSS.
 Using this PPX, you can get immediate compiler